21 December, 2020

 Starry, starry night

 The UK has some fantastic places to experience Dark Skies and has the highest number of Dark Sky Reserves in the world.
-Dark Sky Reserve designation is granted by the Dark Sky Association (IDA) based in Tuscon, Arizona in the US.
+Dark Sky Reserve designation is granted by the International Dark Sky Association (IDA) based in Tuscon, Arizona in the US.
 A Dark Sky Reserve is officially "an area with exceptional quality of starry nights and a nocturnal environment that is specially protected for its scientific, natural, educational, cultural, heritage and/or for public enjoyment."